|On this page|

 A space-separated list of attribute names/patterns specifying which SOP attributes to import into USD as primvars with

-Constant interpolation (a single value for the whole primitive), regardless of whether the SOP geometry attribute is a point, primitive, or vertex attribute.
+Constant interpolation (an array with a single value for the whole primitive), regardless of whether the SOP geometry attribute is a point, primitive, or vertex attribute.
 If multiple values could be chosen for a particular USD primitive, the importer chooses the first value it encounters.

 Set Default Values